-Silicon Graphics, SGI, the SGI logo, Altix, IRIX, and XFS are registered trademarks and NUMAflex, OpenMP, Performance Co-Pilot, SGI Linux, SGI ProPack, and SHMEM are trademarks of Silicon Graphics, Inc., in the United States and/or other countries worldwide.
+SGI, the SGI logo, Altix, IRIX, and XFS are registered trademarks and NUMAflex, OpenMP, Performance Co-Pilot, SGI Linux, SGI ProPack, and SHMEM are trademarks of SGI, in the United States and/or other countries worldwide.

 Cray is a registered trademark of Cray, Inc. Dinkumware is a registered trademark of Dinkumware, Ltd. Intel, GuideView, Itanium, KAP/Pro Toolset, and VTune are trademarks or registered trademarks of Intel Corporation, in the United States and other countries.
 Java is a registered trademark of Sun Microsystems, Inc., in the United States and other countries.
-Linux is a registered trademark of Linus Torvalds, used with permission by Silicon Graphics, Inc. Red Hat is a registered trademark of Red Hat, Inc. PostScript is a trademark of Adobe Systems Incorporated.
+Linux is a registered trademark of Linus Torvalds in several countries.
+Red Hat is a registered trademark of Red Hat, Inc. PostScript is a trademark of Adobe Systems Incorporated.
 TotalView is a registered trademark of Etnus, LLC.
 Windows is a registered trademark of Microsoft Corporation in the United States and/or other countries.
 All other trademarks are the property of their respective owners.